-• Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit.
+· Students are required to upload the completed and signed mid-rotation feedback form to ICON to receive full credit.

-\cdot Students are required to complete and upload a Social Determinants of Health assignment to ICON.
-See ICON for more information.

-· Students are required to give a short talk during the last week of the 4-week rotation.

-· Students are required to attend the scheduled Advanced Student Learning Lectures during their rotation.

-Attendance is mandatory.

-- · Students are responsible for initiating on-line evaluations. - \cdot Students are required to complete the CCOM Clerkship Evaluation.

-\cdot Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.
+- · Students are required to complete and upload a Social Determinants of Health assignment to ICON.
+See ICON for more information. - · Students are required to give a short talk during the last week of the 4-week rotation. - · Students are required to attend the scheduled Advanced Student Learning Lectures during their rotation.
+Attendance is mandatory. - · Students are responsible for initiating on-line evaluations. - · Students are required to complete the CCOM Clerkship Evaluation. - · Students are required to evaluate a minimum of 3 Pediatric faculty, fellows, and residents with whom they work throughout the 4-week rotation.

-Administrative Sofia Ramirez, MBA Contact: 2015-22 BT sofia-ramirez@uiowa.edu
+PEDS:8450 Pediatrics COC

+Faculty: Dr. Sam Wong, DO, MS, and Course Offered: Final 2 semesters.

+Directors July - May

+Report To: See ICON or departmental email Special Permission required.

-SpecialPermission required.Conditions:Requests must be sent to clerkship coordinator
+Conditions: Requests must be sent to clerkship

+coordinator